 Subsetting a dissimilarity matrix allows us to summarize compositional differences associated with different factors.
 For example, this was done in Questions 1 and 2 for spatial variation (using pre-treatment data) and temporal variation (using control plots over time).
 Here, we partitioned the entire dissimilarity matrix to quantify the relative importance of different sources for explaining compositional differences at a site (Appendix S1).
 Our consistent design enabled us to distinguish seven sources of variation within sites: block (spatial; three levels), year (temporal; four levels), nutrient addition (eight levels), and the two- and three-way interactions among these factors (Table 2).
 We used PERMANOVA (Anderson 2001) as coded in the adonis function (vegan package, v.2.5-3; Oksanen et al. 2018) to express how much of the compositional variation at a site was due to each source.
 We expressed the variation associated with each source as a proportion of the total variation and compiled these proportions into a site × source matrix (49 × 7).
 This process was repeated for each type of dissimilarity (abundance-based, incidence-based) and their constituent aspects (percent change due to balanced variation, percent change due to species turnover).
 For our purposes here, we did not test the statistical significance of these sources.

 To investigate patterns of compositional partitioning across sites, we applied Principal Components Analysis (PCA; princomp function) to express the differences among sites in how composition is partitioned in as few dimensions as possible.
 This procedure was conducted on all four diversity metrics (abundance-based, incidence-based, balanced variation, species turnover).
-We described each group by the average amount of variation explained by each source.
+We compared metrics in terms of the average amount of variation explained by each source.

 Results